Committees: 2023-2024

 Criminal Justice- Ben Cooper, Chair

-Works closely with the members of the Regional Prison Coordinator; maintains contacts with and report regularly to the Regional Coordinators; builds, cultivates, and maintains positive relationships between prison officials; solicits community leaders to assist in carrying out programs National Criminal Justice Committee
+Works closely with the members of the Regional Prison Coordinator; maintain contacts with and report regularly to the Regional Coordinators; build, cultivate and maintain positive relationships between prison officials; solicit community leaders to assist in carrying out programs National Criminal Justice Committee.

 Finance – Kristian McKenith, Chair